 Tender cookies with crunchy edges spiced with cinnamon, nutmeg, and actual eggnog.
 Chocolate chips or chunks add the perfect complement to the spice!

 Welcome to another installment of the 12 Days of Christmas Cookies!
 Are you having a blasty blast?
 I know I am!

 Although Christmas is usually all about the cookies, there really is no bad time at all for a cookie.
 Don’t you agree?

 Of course you do.
 You all love my cookie recipes (especially this compost one — and I love ya right back for it)!

 This cookie.
 Ohhhhh, but this cookie.
 This cookie is special for Christmas time.

 Although, if you’re smart like my MIL and have eggnog on hand all year round because you freeze it so you can make out-of-this-world French toast whenever you want to, then… Have at these eggnog chocolate chunk cookies whenever you feel like it.

-I discovered this recipe from my girl Brown Eyed Baker a few years ago and made them for the cookie exchange my work girlfriends and I do annually.
+I discovered this recipe from my Michelle of Brown Eyed Baker manyyyy years ago and made them for the cookie exchange my work girlfriends and I do annually.
 They were very good, but I thought they were missing deep eggnog flavor.

 I like my tastes super flavorful, not “hmm, is it there?”

-Don’t get me wrong, Michele did a wonderful job with this recipe– I just wanted a bit more pizzaz!
-I added some extra spices to kick it up a notch.
+Don’t get me wrong, Michelle did a wonderful job with this recipe– I just wanted a bit more pizzaz!
+So I added some extra spices to kick it up a notch.